soferreira/ADF-dynamic-parameters/README.md

 # Use Case

-As an ISV with multi-tenant solution that pulls data from multiple similar sources throught different connection strings, you might be able to leverage a single ADF/Synapse pipeline which would differ only in parameter values.
+As an ISV with multi-tenant solution that pulls data from multiple similar sources through different connection strings, you might be able to leverage a single ADF/Synapse pipeline which would differ only in parameter values.

 > tl;dr This sample demonstrates the creation of parametrized linked-services and datasets, enabling the use of a single pipeline definition to access multiple sources / targets.